gitforwork2/gitforwork.github.io/about.md

  ---

- "My employer is not sharing any detail regarding i140, not even receipt number, I want to change employer and also to port my priority date.
-Thanks for the help!"
- - Anand

- ---

    "I want to file form G-639 to get my I-140 application/approval copy.
 I found your service very useful.
 Thanks!"
    - Rosetti

   ---

+   "Thanks a lot"
+      - ozhkan

+   ---

+ "My employer is not sharing any detail regarding i140, not even receipt number, I want to change employer and also to port my priority date.
+Thanks for the help!"
+ - Anand

+ ---

+ "While searching for requesting I-140 copy from USCIS, I came across your informative site on filling G-639 with instructions.Thank you"
+  - Khadhiry

+  ---

  "I was just going through your site and saw your page.
 The information was very helpful and thanks for the effort.
  Keep rocking..."
  - Ashok

- ---

- "Thanks a lot"
-    - ozhkan

  ---